Home

 Filing Divorce Papers

-Filing divorce papers is the first step in the divorce process.
 States require that you or your spouse meet the residency requirement of that state in order to have jurisdiction over your divorce.
 The amount of time needed to qualify as a resident varies from state to state, so you will need to check your individual state laws to verify that you meet the requirements.

 If you and your spouse live in different states, it is possible to file in either state if you both meet the residency requirements of that state.
 Once residency requirements are met and jurisdiction is decided, the divorce petition needs to be completed.
 This document states the names of the parties involved in the divorce (including children), the proposed property division, child custody and support, and any other information relevant to the divorce.

-From there, the divorce papers are filed in the courthouse of the county that will have jurisdiction over the case, and a copy of the petition is served on your spouse.
 Since getting the petition started and filing divorce papers can be complicated, many people choose to have a lawyer handle the process for them.
 Of course, you always have the option of handling the divorce yourself, but be prepared to do a lot of paperwork and research.
-For more information about how to file for divorce, read over the frequently asked questions below:
+For more information about how to file divorce papers, read over the frequently asked questions below:

 How do I file for a fast divorce?